UNCG-DAISY/psi-collect/README.md

 ### Installing Dependencies for Development

 1. Change current directory (`cd`) to `psi-collect/` (the project root)
-2. Run `pipenv install` to install dependencies
+2. Run `pipenv install --dev` to install dependencies
+3. Run `pre-commit install` to install style checking when committing

 ### Testing the Collect Script

 1. Change current directory to the collector module (`cd collector/`)
 2. Either use `pipenv run collect.py <args>` or `pipenv shell` then `collect.py <args>`
+3. In addition tests can be run using `pytest` from the project root directory

 *The arguments for `collect.py` are listed [**here**](https://psi-collect.readthedocs.io/en/latest/collector/)*